f3d-app/f3d/doc/user/OPTIONS.md

 All options are parsed according to their type, see the [parsing documentation](PARSING.md) for more details.

+It is possible to reset [libf3d options](../libf3d/OPTIONS.md) to their default value using the `--options=Default` syntax.

 ## Filename templating

 The destination filename used by `--output` or to save screenshots using `--screenshot-filename` can use the following template variables: